joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/strings/lesson-notes/README2.md

 [reference for email validation](http://emailregex.com)

 The above expression is quite complex and would require more study to learn what each part means.
-Below we can look at how to build a more complex express.
+Below we can look at how to build a more complex expression.
 There is also nothing wrong with writing multiple expressions and checking for different parts separately, especially if it makes the code more readable/maintainable.

 ## Simple Date Validator